loomnetwork/loom-sdk-documentation/docs/en/how-to-get-contracts-verified.md

 npm install
 ```

-To deploy to Loom Testnet we'll be needing a private key.
+To deploy to Extdev Testnet we'll be needing a private key.
 You can generate it with:

 ```bash
 npm run gen:loom-key